v0.2 · early development

 no API bills, no account creation

 whisper.cpp is Georgi Gerganov's port of OpenAI's Whisper speech-recognition model to plain C/C++.
-Same models, same weights — just stripped of the Python stack and compiled down to something small enough to ship inside a desktop app.
+Same models, same weights, it's just stripped of the Python stack and compiled down to something small enough to ship inside a desktop app.

 Scrybe embeds it directly.
-Audio goes in, text comes out, nothing round-trips to a server.
-You pick the model size — tiny for a low-end laptop, large-v3-turbo when you want real accuracy — and tune the flags yourself.
+Audio goes in, text comes out, nothing is sent remotely.
+You pick the model size tiny for a low-end laptops, large-v3-turbo for when you want more accuracy.